 Steps to Preparing Mini Salmon Cakes with Dill Dip

 This recipe is quick and easy to prepare with leftover salmon.
 However, if you are cooking fresh salmon, that will add about 10-15 more minutes to the recipe.
-Also, it is helpful to chill the salmon after mixing it to help the salmon cakes hold their shape for sauteing.
+Additionally, it is helpful to chill the salmon after mixing it to help the salmon cakes maintain their shape during sautéing.
 Note that salt or pepper is not added to the binder, only to the tops of the sauteed salmon cakes while cooking.
 This is to help prevent oversalting since leftover salmon can have salt added during cooking.
-If the salmon cakes are not salty enough after you cook them, sprinkle them when served.
+If the salmon cakes are not salty enough after you cook them, sprinkle them with salt when serving.

 Here are the steps for these salmon cakes: